George Washington in the French and Indian War: Emissary

 Governor Dinwiddie chose Major Washington, then 21 years old, for the trek into the Ohio Country to assess the French military situation, and to deliver the British demands.
 He was a good choice despite his youth because he was familiar with the frontier from survey work, had good health, and both government and Ohio Company leaders trusted Washington.
 Although he had no frontier warfare experience, neither did most other Virginians.
 Washington departed from Williamsburg at the end of October 1753.
 In Fredericksburg, he picked up Jacob Van Braam, a family friend who spoke French, before heading into the Virginia highlands.
 There he was joined by Christopher Gist, an Ohio Company agent who was familiar with the territory, and a few backwoodsmen to assist with expedition logistics.
 When the expedition arrived at the site of the proposed fort, Washington noted that the site was well chosen, having "the entire Command of the Monongahela".

 The expedition then proceeded on to Logstown, a large Indian settlement a short way down the Ohio River.
-After parleying with the Indians, the Mingo "Half King" Tanacharison and three of his men agreed to accompany the British expedition to meet with the French.
+After parleying with the settlement's inhabitants, the Mingo "Half King" Tanacharison and three of his men agreed to accompany the British expedition to meet with the French.
 Washington also learned that many of the Ohio tribes were as unhappy about the British plans for settling the area as they were about the French plans to fortify it.
 Leaving Logstown on November 30, they arrived at Fort Machault on December 4.
 The commander there, Captain Philippe-Thomas de Joncaire, directed Washington to his superior officer, stationed at Fort LeBoeuf, further north.
 While dining with Joncaire, Washington learned of French intentions to "take possession of the Ohio".

 Washington's party reached Fort LeBoeuf on December 11, in the middle of a raging snowstorm.
-The French commander, Captain Jacques Legardeur de Saint-Pierre, received them with hospitality; however, in response to Dinwiddie's demands, he pointed out that the letter was more properly addressed to his superior, New France's governor the Marquis Duquesne.
+The French commander, Captain Jacques Legardeur de Saint-Pierre, received them with hospitality; however, in response to Dinwiddie's demands, he pointed out that the letter was more properly addressed to his superior, the governor of New France Michel-Ange Duquesne de Menneville.
 The letter Legardeur drafted in response to Dinwiddie's was clear and to the point: "as to the summons you send me to retire, I do not think myself obliged to obey it."
 Washington took careful notes of the military arrangements at both forts before departing on December 16.
 He was somewhat concerned by the fact that Tanacharison and his men remained behind for further discussions with the French; he wrote, "I saw that every stratagem which the most fruitful brain could invent, was practiced to win Half King to their interest".
 He returned to Williamsburg after a month of difficult travel.
 Dinwiddie had Washington's account of the expedition widely distributed to emphasize the French threat.
 It was printed on both sides of the Atlantic, giving Washington an international reputation.